jkbgbr/simplesi/README.md

 >>> print(a * 2)
 4.90 kN
 ```
-Multiplication with a `Physical` object returns a new `Physical` object with the dimensions of the two added.
+Multiplication with a `Physical` object returns a new `Physical` object with the dimensions of the two added elementwise.
 If the return value is not defined, a `Physical` is still returned.
 If the multiplication yields a dimensionsless value, a float is returned.

 ```python